-When choosing a parent service group or parent resource group, select all of the resources in its child group that form the escalation policy.
+When choosing a parent service group or parent resource group, select all of the child group resources that form the escalation policy.

 Step 3: Define alert and resource conditions

-- Choose if Any or All conditions should be applied to filter the alerts.
+Choose from Any or All of the following conditions to apply a filter for the alerts.

 - Click Next: Define Escalation Rules.

 The alert property Client: Service Name is applicable only to the partner scope policy.
 As an example, to escalate alerts of a service named Windows Maintenance Support, add the condition Client: Service Name:

 Not Contains: Filters only the alerts that do not contain the input string provided in the field.

 Not Equals: Filters only the alerts that are not equal to the input provided in the field.